Hadi Sabzavari

-Hadi Sabzavari (ملا هادی سبزواری) or Hajj Molla Hadi Sabzavari (1797–1873 CE / 1212 - 1289 AH) was an Iranian Shia cleric, philosopher, mystic theologian and poet.
+Hadi Sabzavari (ملا هادی سبزواری) or Hajj Molla Hadi Sabzavari (1797–1873 CE / 1212–1289 AH) was an Iranian Shia cleric, philosopher, mystic theologian and poet.

 Historical background

-Molla Hadi lived in the Qajar period.
+Molla Hadi lived in the Qajar era.
 According to his description, this period was along with descend of Hikmah; he also complained of his period for the sake of lacking knowledge and philosophy.
 This kind of thinking was common among Islamic philosophers.
-There was an intellectual and spiritual turmoil in the Qajar period.
-In fact, in this period, Iranian encountered with new European thought and revival of traditional thinking; also in this period we can see the diverse developments in beliefs like Kaka'i, Shaykhism, Babism and the Baháʼí Faith and at the same time weakness and disappearance of Shia.
+There was an intellectual and spiritual turmoil in the Qajar era.
+In fact, in this period, Iranians encountered new European thought and revival of traditional thinking; also in this period we can see the diverse developments in beliefs like Kaka'i, Shaykhism, Babism and the Baháʼí Faith and at the same time weakness and disappearance of Shia.

 Molla Hadi is counted as one of the four prominent masters of the Tehran philosophical school, along with Aqa ‘Ali Mudarris, Aqa Muhammad Riza Qumshihi, Mirza Abul Hasan Jelveh.